uucidl/pre.uumu/README.md

 As of stream #2, audio has been implemented via a callback, pulling samples regularly from the high priority audio thread.

+## Is this an alternative to SDL?

+You could see it like that, however this idea is more useful as a seed for your own application's platform layer.
+It's a reusable idea first, and an implementation second.

+Take it, add more things to the Mu structure as needed by your application.

-Experiments to try:
+## Experiments to try:

 - The input/output struct is plain old data (if you except the platform specific handles) ; which means it should be trivial to record sequence of values to replay back the application eventually.

-Some other personal comments:
+## Some other personal comments:

 A push API for audio is certainly possible, however I personally think if it make sense, it should prevent gaps in audio as the result of a